Boarding FAQs

 What is Sandroyd's Boarding Offering

-Children at Sandroyd can be day pupils, flexi, weekly or full boarders.
+Children at Sandroyd can be day pupils, flexi or full boarders.

 Can my child weekly board?

 All of our boarders can go home at the weekends, from 4 p.m. or after their games commitment.
-We do have up to two all-in weekends per term where all boarders stay in, these are normally the first and last weekend of each term.
+We have a 'big' boarding weekend per term where boarders are encouraged to stay in, these are normally the first weekend of each term.

 Can my child “flexi-board”

-We are flexible in our approach to boarding from Years 3 – 6 to meet the needs of the children and their families.
+We are flexible in our approach to boarding to meet the needs of the children and their families.
 This can be from one night up to five nights.
-Some children will board on the same night(s) each week and, if there is space, others may stay for a week here and there if their parents have work or other commitments elsewhere.
+Some children will board on the same night(s) each week and, if there is space, others may stay for a week here and there, if their parents have work or other commitments elsewhere.

 How many boarders are there at Sandroyd?